dentarg/auth0-blog/_posts/2017-08-03-build-a-rottentomatoes-clone-with-graphql-and-auth0.markdown

 )
 ```

 Once a user is authenticated, Auth0 will redirect back to our application and call the `/callback` route.
-Auth0 will also append the `id_token` as well as the `access_token` to this request, and our Callback component will make sure to properly process and store those tokens in localStorage.
-If all is well, meaning we received an `id_token`, and `access_token`, we will be redirected back to the `/` page and will be in a logged-in state.
+Auth0 will also append the `id_token` to this request, and our Callback component will make sure to properly process and store the token in localStorage.
+If all is well, meaning we received an `id_token`, we will be redirected back to the `/` page and will be in a logged-in state.

 ### Add some values to Auth0 Dashboard